What should my written project look like (only for students currently working on projects)?

 What needs to be done in the year I graduate?

 Keep your adviser/mentor informed of your progress.
 Your adviser/mentor must administer and score your exam before you’re allowed to graduate.
 Let him/her know of your desired graduation date.
 For a summer graduation, it’s important that you and your adviser/mentor communicate during the preceding spring semester.
 See the graduate catalog for graduation deadlines.
 After exam or project completion, the final step is to fill out the UWSP Application for Master’s Degree which you can request from your Program Manager.

 Where can I find information on courses that could transfer into the program?

-Once you are assigned an advisor you will want to meet with them to begin discussing your Program of Study.
+Once you are assigned an adviser/mentor you will want to meet with them to begin discussing your Program of Study.
 This is where you would want to talk with them about any courses that you’ve already taken that you think might fit into the program.
 You are able to transfer in up to 9 credits (courses taken previously at UWSP are not considered transfer courses).

 You will need to provide the following documentation and fill out the Application for Transfer Credits form on courses you are interested in transferring in:

 - Verification that the course is a graduate course (official graduate transcript)

 - Verification that the course is applicable to the graduate program at the institution offering the course.